This post was most recently updated on October 1st, 2021

 Make restaurant style chicken tenders at home!
 Can you guess what secret ingredient I use to make the CRISPIEST fried chicken tenders?
 You probably already have a container of it in your pantry!
 Crispy, flavorful and fried until perfectly golden brown.
 You’ll love these tenders!

-If you’ve ever found yourself intimidated by making fried chicken, homemade chicken tenders or chicken nuggets is a great place to start.
+If you’ve ever found yourself intimidated by making fried chicken, homemade crispy chicken tenders or chicken nuggets is a great place to start.
 Chicken tenders fry up much more quickly and cook much more evenly than drumsticks.
 I’ve tried many different methods over the years and came up with one that my family goes nuts over using a secret ingredient that you probably have in your pantry.
 Restaurant style chicken tenders made at home!
 With a family of 7, this is a huge money saver.
 I can feed our entire family for the price of two combo meals.

-If you’re looking for a crowd pleaser to make for the entire family, whip up a batch of these chicken tenders and serve them with garlic fries, my favorite dipping sauce (scroll down for recipe) and a vegetable platter!
+If you’re looking for a crowd pleaser to make for the entire family, whip up a batch of these crispy chicken tenders and serve them with garlic fries, my favorite dipping sauce (scroll down for recipe) and a vegetable platter!

 How to Make the CRISPIEST Fried Chicken Tenders